billbreit/hello-world/readme.txt

 - Binary Logic applications

-- Cross-Python libraries, include micropython, some Circuit Python and any other worthy Python dialect.
+- Cross-Python libraries, including core Python and micropython, and when possible Circuit Python, or any other worthy Python dialect.

-The first example is Bit Buddy (?), a ones-complement wrapper in a two-complement world - for debugging, not deployment.
+The first example is BitLogic, a ones-complement wrapper in a two-complement world - for debugging, not deployment.
+It may provide a foundation for developing what I call "binary logic applications".

 The development phase is maybe early beta.

 Known compatibility is Python v3.9 and micropython v1.20.0, running on a Pico.
-Not sure about CircuitPython, I maybe be able to get it working.
+Not sure about CircuitPython, I haven't been able to get it working yet.

-To run a __name__=='__main__': style test script, start up a decent terminal, change directory to bitbuddy.py and run:
+To run a __name__=='__main__': style test script, start up a decent terminal, change current directory to point to bitlogic.py and run:

-python bitbuddy.py
+python bitlogic.py

 On the Pico using gc.mem_free, the basic classes and functions consume about 1.6K ( to the start of the test script ) .
 The entire test script consumes about 20K ( total memory at the end of the script).

-Note: I'm kind of laughing at myself.
-I thought there was only one Python app called "bitbuddy", with no activity in ten years.
-I found the topic search page and discovered about 30 of them.
-Maybe 'bitfandango' or 'bangmybits' or almost anything other than 'bitbuddy' ? :-)

 https://gitgub.com/billbreit/hello-world